Aspose/releases.aspose.com/content/en/cells/net/release-notes/2024/aspose-cells-for-net-24-5-release-notes.md

 ### **Adds HtmlSaveOptions.AddGenericFont property.**

-Indicates whether to add a generic font to CSS font-family saving file to html.
+Indicates whether to add a generic font to CSS font-family when saving file to html.

 ### **Adds HtmlSaveOptions.IsBorderCollapsed property.**